San Miguel de Allende Town Square

 La Posadita has Chiles en Nogada on the menu.
 DH saw this dish at Gombos and really wanted to try this traditional, festive dish.
 But Gombos was sold out he finds the same fate here.
 (Note to self: I must try to make these at home!)

-We’ve planned for this vacation to be a slow time with lots of R&R. We spend a day hanging out by the pool reading and napping.
+We’ve planned for this vacation to be a slow time with lots of R&R. We spend the next day hanging out by the pool reading and napping.
 There will be a few days like this on this vacation, for which we are grateful.
-In the meantime, we head out to see more of this charming town.

-We spent several days just wandering through the shops, art galleries, and museums located throughout the town.
+We spend several days just wandering through the shops, galleries, and museums located throughout the town.
 After all, San Miguel de Allende is known for showcasing artists and craftsmen and this is what most people come to see.

 Walking and Eating in San Miguel de Allende

-Early Tuesday morning, we head into town to meet up with our guide and group for a walking tour of downtown San Miguel with several stops for Food.
-The location we are given for the rendezvous is in Parque Benito Juarez, at Los Lavadores.
+Early Tuesday morning, we head into town to meet up with our guide and group for the Downtown San Miguel Food Tour.
+The location we are given for the rendezvous is Los Lavadores Park.

 When our guide, Les Carmona, an “US Ex-Pat,” arrives, and most of the group (just about 10 of us total) are there, Les begins to tell us the significance of our gathering location.